imjarp/outlines/books/50quickideas.md

 You don´t have to go too far because you will have to write user stories depending on the situation on the stage of growth, _focus on critical objectives for the current stage_

 #### Prioritise using purpouse alignment

+Moscow model, splitting features Must have, Should have, Could have and Would Like.
+Ask two questions :
+ - It is mission critical ( Can the business run without it?)
+ - It is market differentiating ?

+ Once these questions have been answered, items can end up in one of four categories:
+ - Differentiating: both mission critical and market differentiating.
+This is the area where organisations should focus most of their investment.
+For such items, good just isn’t enough, excellence is required.
+ - Parity: mission critical, but not market differentiating.
+These are things that have to be done, but they can just be good enough.
+Making them significantly better than the competition is an over-investment.
+ - Partner:market-differentiating opportunities that aren’t mission critical, for example opening up an experimental sales channel using mobile devices.
+ - Who cares: ideas that aren’t mission critical or market differentiating.

+#### Make a stakeholder chart

+Answer the next questions
+ - Who will be impacted by the project?
+ - Who will be responsible or accountable for the project?
+ - Who will have decision authority on the project?
+ - Who can support the project?
+ - Who can obstruct the project?
+ - Who has been involved in this type of project in the past?

+Create a 2x2 grid on the wall or a white- board, with axes labelled interest and power, and group the post- its according to how important your product or initiative is to a stakeholder (interest) and how much ability they have to bring about their preference about a topic (power)

+The group of stakeholders is contextual and dependent on the outcome you are trying to create, so make a stakeholder map only once you know the goals of a milestone, and revisit it before starting another milestone.Teams who build consumer products often have to significantly change their stakeholder maps between products or even milestones.

+#### Nme your milestones